thomaspernet/DataAnalysisPy/README.md

 The last tab provides a visualization between two high dimensional categorical variables.
-The correspondence analysis or Chi square analysis is difficult to interpret when the square matrix is very large.
+The correspondence analysis or Chi-square analysis is difficult to interpret when the matrix is very large.
 To overcome this issue, we can use the fixed effect tab to map the relationship between two categorical variables.

-Imagine you are interested with the relationship between the distribution of industries for all the cities in the dataset.
-The square matrix is consequent since there are more than 250 cities in the dataset and 39 industries.
+Imagine you are interested in the relationship between the distribution of industries for all the cities in the dataset.
+The matrix is consequent since there are more than 250 cities in the dataset and 39 industries.

-The group 1 represents the y-axis while the group 2 is the x-axis.
+Group 1 represents the y-axis while group 2 is the x-axis.